 For safety and best performance, it's recommended that all tires on your vehicle are the same size, speed rating, and type -- either radial or non-radial.
 The exception would be on some sports cars that have bigger tires (diameter and width) on one axle than they do on the other.

 Even on a front-wheel drive car, if you can only replace two tires, they should go on the rear axle: The greater tread depth in the back helps maintain control in wet and slippery conditions.
 It's highly recommended by tire experts that you never replace just one tire at a time.
 If it's unavoidable, however, you should pair the new tire with the existing tire that has the least tread wear [source: Rubber Manufacturers Association].

 Your tires are just one example of this "well-worn" truth: For greater car part longevity, nothing beats a schedule of regular monitoring and maintenance.
 Extending auto part longevity, including that of your car's tires, is a smart way to save money and avoid sending used-up materials to the landfill prematurely.

-For more about car tires and other auto part information, follow the links on the next page.
+For more about car tires and other auto part information, follow the links below.